easherma/chi-covid-resources/README.md

 - Update
   - As a caseworker, I want to be able to easily update information on a resource or add a new resource so that this information stays up to date for myself and everyone
   Embed socrata form, eventually with validation

+- The List & Detail views will also have printable versions
+- The List view will dynamically load the data from Socrata so it will always be up to date
+- This data can be filtered by the user, and the filter and query actions taken by the user will update the relevant filter parameters in the URL of the page.
+- The user can then bookmark or save these URLs to share with others, re-run the same queries at a later date, or to later print the same version of a list but have it be up to date.